KoldBrewEd/simpleWSAPI/README.md

 <br/>
 ## Deploy the API to the cloud

-1. Clone the project to your local working directory
+1. Clone the project to your local working directory:

    ```sh
    git clone https://github.com/awsed/simpleWSAPI
    ```

-2. Change the working directory to this pattern's directory
+2. Change the working directory to:

    ```sh
    cd simpleWSAPI/cdk
    ```

-3. Install the project dependencies
+3. Install the project dependencies:

    ```sh
    npm install
    ```

 4. Deploy the stack to your default AWS account and region.
-The output of this command shows the GraphQL API endpoint, API ID, and API key.
-Take note of all the details as they'll be needed to setup the client.
+After deployment, the output of this command shows the GraphQL API endpoint, API ID, and API key.
+Take note of all the details as they'll be needed to setup the client:

    ```sh
    cdk deploy